AbhijeetBaruah/Setting-Up-MSI-Laptop-On-Ubuntu/README.md

        sudo add-apt-repository ppa:graphics-drivers/ppa
        sudo apt update
        sudo ubuntu-drivers list
-       ---this will show you a list of softwares--- sudo apt install nvidia-driver-440-server
+       ---this will show you a list of drivers--- sudo apt install nvidia-driver-440-server
        sudo reboot
     3) after rebooting check the installation by pressing ctrl+alt+T and write 'nvidia-smi' & also check the system configuration.